-Although, the content and functions are the most important factors of making a product problem-solving, still the old classic trend hasn’t changed: people still believe that a good dress is a card of invitation, a good mind is a letter of recommendation.
-Attractive look is traditionally highly important to make your user think about trying your product, especially in conditions of modern intense competition.
+Although, the content and functions are the most important factors in making a product problem-solving, still the old classic trend hasn’t changed: people still believe that a good dress is a card of invitation, a good mind is a letter of recommendation.
+An attractive look is traditionally highly important to make your user think about trying your product, especially in conditions of modern intense competition.

 B for bright

 Bright is actually the characteristic that goes far beyond the colors.
 It’s about a successful combination of pleasant-looking appearance and smart design solutions which together create the positive user experience and happy, satisfied user.

 Media Player Concept